 You typically won’t find specialty boxes for free, but some packing supplies and equipment are worth the investment, especially for mirrors, TVs, glassware, and other fragile items.
 U-Haul sells boxes designed to preserve these items, including ones with built-in dividers for drink glasses.
 Alternatively, you can pay movers to pack only your most fragile items for extra assurance.

-If you plan to rent a moving truck, consider renting equipment that will make loading, securing, and unloading your belongings easier.
+If you plan to rent and pack a moving truck yourself, consider renting equipment that will make loading, securing, and unloading your belongings easier.
 Examples include hand trucks, furniture dollies, ratchet straps, furniture pads, and lifting straps.
 Vacuum-sealed bags will help winter gear and bedding take up less room.
 You should also keep a box cutter on hand to help you open boxes when it’s time to unpack.

 4. Have a Plan for Hazardous and Perishable Items